2.4. Connecting Remote iSCSI Devices to Storage Cluster Nodes¶

 - Click Connect.

-Virtuozzo Infrastructure Platform will connect the target (i.e. all its LUNs) and initiate it; corresponding entries with the iSCSI type will appear in the node’s DISKS list.
+Virtuozzo Infrastructure Platform will connect the target (i.e. all its LUNs) and initiate it.
+Devices of the iSCSI type will appear in the node’s DISKS list.

 To remove the iSCSI target, click iSCSI Target, DELETE CONNECTION, and DELETE.